-§ 305-74 Master Development Plan and SAO Scorecard.
+I. Master Development Plan and SAO Scorecard

 For any Applicant seeking SAO designation, the applicant shall prepare a Master Development Plan (MDP).
-The MDP shall be consistent with the adopted Tarrytown Comprehensive Plan and Tarrytown's adopted Local Waterfront Revitalization Plan (if applicable).
-The purpose of an MDP is to provide additional information so that the proposed use and development can be evaluated based upon the Performance Criteria set forth in § 305-75 and assigned a score based upon the SAO Scorecard.
+The MDP shall be consistent with the adopted Tarrytown Comprehensive Plan and Tarrytown's adopted Local Waterfront Revitalization Plan (if applicable, currently N/A).
+The purpose of an MDP is to provide additional information so that the proposed use and development can be evaluated based upon the Performance Criteria set forth in § 305-43.1 (J) and assigned a score based upon the SAO Scorecard found on the Village's website.

-A. Master Development Plan.
+1. Master Development Plan.

-At minimum, an MDP shall include the following drawings and materials: (a) site plan that complies with the requirements of Article XVI; (b) Landscape plan; (c) Streetscape plans and elevations; (d) Parking plan; (e) Visual Analysis including rooftop obstructions if applicable; (f) Preliminary Infrastructure Analysis; (g) Preliminary Fiscal Analysis; (h) Affordable Housing Plan (if applicable); and (i) Phasing plan, if the project is to be built in phases
+At minimum, an MDP shall include the following drawings and materials: (a) site plan that complies with the requirements of Article XVI; (b) Landscape plan; (c)

+Streetscape plans and elevations; (d) Parking plan; (e) Preliminary Infrastructure Analysis; (f) Preliminary Fiscal Analysis; (g) Affordable Housing Plan (if applicable); and (h) Phasing plan, if the project is to be built in phases

 The MDP must also include a discussion of required utilities and a plan for the supply of water and wastewater disposal, which must include a discussion of the current condition and capacity of all public utilities that the development will be required to use.
 The MDP must also show how any development in the SAO will be resilient to periodic storm events, long-term sea level rise, and how it incorporates energy, graywater, and other sustainability measures.
-The MDP must also include a viewshed analysis and photosimulations that demonstrate the development's impact on the viewpoints identified in § 305-75.E(2).
-The MDP shall also contain such other information as the Planning Board deems necessary to demonstrate how the proposed development performs against the Performance Criteria found in § 305-75.
+The MDP must also include a view impact analysis and photosimulations for any new structure or building that may impact Important Public Views in accordance with Chapter 147, Section 17.
+The MDP shall also contain such other information as the Planning Board deems necessary to demonstrate how the proposed development performs against the Performance Criteria found in § 305-XX(10)

-B. Review of MDP
+2. Review of MDP

-The Planning Board shall review and evaluate the MDP according to Performance Criteria identified in § 305-75.
+The Planning Board shall review and evaluate the MDP according to Performance Criteria identified in § 305-XX(10).
 The Planning Board, may refer the Master Development Plan to a planner, attorney, engineer, landscape architect, environmental expert or other professional necessary to enable it to review such application.
-Fees for such services will be paid in accordance with § 305-138.
+Fees for such services will be paid in accordance with § 305-138(B) and § 305-138(C).

-C. Scoring the MDP
+3. Scoring the MDP